dlaliberte/bikeshed-intro/index.md

 ### Run Bikeshed Locally

-You can run Bikeshed locally on your spec with `bikeshed spec index.bs` to generate `index.html`.

-The `index.bs` template will contain only a `"metadata"` section and an Introduction, but when you run `bikeshed spec index.bs`, the `index.html` file will include the following sections (plus  two added sections which are required in all specifications).
+The `index.bs` template created above will contain only a `"metadata"` section and an Introduction, but when you run `bikeshed spec index.bs`, the generated `index.html` file will include the following sections (plus two added sections which are required in all specifications).
 (Link to bikeshed-examples/template.html)

 - About this specification: